Computer generated imagery (CGI for short) is a part of computer graphics used to create

-It is not very difficult now to precisely create a realistic digital image of an object that is physically non-existent at the moment.
-This may help in the design process of various products: components of industrial equipment, vehicles, gadgets and devices, packing items, glass objects, footwear, clothes and many other.
-Complex photorealistic textures, such as human skin, hair, plumage, vegetal surfaces and more, can also be generated in such a way.
+It is not very difficult now to precisely create a realistic digital image of an object that is non-existent physically at the moment.
+This may help in the design process of various products: components of industrial equipment, vehicles, gadgets, and devices, packing items, glass objects, footwear, clothes, and many others.
+Complex photorealistic textures, such as human skin, hair, plumage, vegetal surfaces, and more, can also be generated in this way.

-These artificial images tend to spread rapidly into web sites, catalogue pages, posters, banners or other advertising material.
-Can be observed now a strong trend to replace product photography with CGI.
+These artificial images tend to spread rapidly into web sites, catalog pages, posters, banners, or other advertising material.
+Now, it can be observed a strong trend to replace product photography with CGI.

-We are able to design photorealistic images in a raster or vector format.
+We can design photorealistic images in a raster or vector format.
 Just send us a few relevant instructions and a reference image, which may even be sketched by hand.
 Within 24 hours, you will receive a free quote and an estimated lead time.

 In such situations, CGI becomes a valuable alternative.

 See here a photorealistic image.
 The image of a wine decanter has been generated from scratch.
-Move mouse over image to compare it with the photo of a similar glass object.
+Move the mouse over the image to compare it with the photo of a similar glass object.

 The Photoshop action used to create the computer-generated version can be downloaded here for free.
-The virtual object created in such a way retains glass transparency and reflection effects and can be easily placed into an other scene like this below.
+The virtual object thus created retains glass transparency and reflection effects and can be easily placed into another scene like this below.

 Click (or tap) on the next image to view all gallery behind it.